-In accordance with Regulation 11-18-403, Notification of HRA Results and Submission of Plan, the Air District will notify the facility, in writing, if the District-approved HRA results meet or exceed a Rule 11-18 risk action level.
+In accordance with Regulation 11-18-403, Notification of HRA Results and Submission of Plan, the Air District will notify the facility, in writing, if the Air District-approved HRA results meet or exceed a Rule 11-18 risk action level.
 The initial risk action levels in Regulation 11-18-218.1 have expired.
 As defined in Regulation 11-18-218.2 and effective January 1, 2020, the risk action levels are: a cancer risk of 10 per million, a chronic hazard index of 1.0, and an acute hazard index of 1.0.
 In accordance with Regulation 11-18-403, this notification will trigger the requirement for a facility to submit a draft Risk Reduction Plan.

 Facilities and the Air District shall follow the procedures below for submittal, review, and approval of risk reduction plans:

-- Any facility that receives a Regulation 11-18-403 notification shall prepare a draft Risk Reduction Plan (RRP) that meets the requirements of Regulation 11-18-404. - The draft RRP shall be submitted to the Air District within 180 days of notification that a draft RRP is required. - 3.
-Upon receipt of a draft RRP, the Air District sends an invoice for the Regulation 3-341 Fee for Risk Reduction Plan review. - The Air District follows the Regulation 11-18-405 procedures to review and approve draft RRPs. - 5.
-The Air District publishes the draft RRP (excluding confidential information) on the Air District web site and holds a comment period of at least 45 days. - 6.
-The Air District considers any written comments on this draft RRP. - 7.
-If the APCO finds that the draft RRP meets the requirements of 11-18-404, the Air District approves the draft RRP pursuant to Section 11-18-405.3.1 and provides written notification to the facility of approval.
+- 1. Any facility that receives a Regulation 11-18-403 notification shall prepare a risk reduction plan that meets the requirements of Regulation 11-18-404. - 2.
+The draft risk reduction plan shall be submitted within 180 days of notification that a draft plan is required. - 3.
+Upon receipt of a draft risk reduction plan, the Air District will send an invoice for the Regulation 3-341 Fee for Risk Reduction Plan review. - 4.
+The Air District will follow the Regulation 11-18-405 procedures to review and approve draft Plans. - 5.
+Draft Risk Reduction Plans (excluding confidential information) will be posted on the Air District web site for at least 45 days. - 6.
+The Air District will consider any written comments on this draft RRP. - 7.
+If the APCO finds that the draft RRP meets the requirements of 11-18-404, the Air District will approve the draft RRP pursuant to Section 11-18-405.3.1 and provide written notification to the facility.
 If the draft Plan does not meet approval criteria, the Air District will follow the requirements of Section 11-18-405.3.2 and 11-18-405.3.3.
 If a Plan is denied, enforcement action will be taken. - 8.
-The Air District publishes the Air District-approved RRP on the web site. - The facility demonstrates compliance by implementing the RRP in accordance with the time frames in Section 11-18-404.6 and by submitting Regulation 11-18-501 Progress Reports on an annual basis. - 10.
-The Air District maintains a list of sites that are subject to the Rule 11-18 risk reduction plan requirements on the web site and identifies plan review dates, approval dates, and implementation due dates.
+The Air District will post the approved RRP on the web site. - 9.
+The facility shall demonstrate compliance by implementing the RRP in accordance with the time frames in Section 11-18-404.6 and by submitting Regulation 11-18-501 Progress Reports on an annual basis. - 10.
+The Air District will maintain a list of sites that are subject to the Rule 11-18 risk reduction plan requirements on the web site and will identify plan review dates, approval dates, and implementation due dates.